baraahekal/operating-systems/Scheduler_Simulator_App/README.md

 ## Overview

 The Disk Scheduling Simulator provides implementations of various disk scheduling algorithms using C++.
 The project includes a shared C++ library that can be called from a Python-based backend API using FastAPI.
 The backend API allows users to input requests and retrieve the scheduling results, including the total distance and the sequence of requests visited.

+## Why I have chosen to use a shared library?

+I've chosen to use a shared library for several key reasons:

+#### Performance Boost
+- **Speed**: C++ is a compiled language, making our disk scheduling algorithms faster than if written in an interpreted language like Python.
+- **Optimizations**: C++ compilers can optimize the code for better performance.

+#### Memory Efficiency
+- **Shared Memory**: The library is loaded once and shared across all processes, reducing memory usage.
+- **Lower Overhead**: Multiple instances of the backend can use the same code without duplication.

+#### Modularity and Maintainability
+- **Clean Codebase**: Separating the algorithms into a shared library makes the main application code cleaner.
+- **Easy Updates**: Updates and bug fixes can be made to the library without changing the main application.

+#### Smaller Executables
+- **Faster Load Times**: Smaller executables mean faster application startup.
+- **Efficient Deployment**: Easier to distribute and update the application.

 ## Disk Scheduling Algorithms